1. Home

 CSS Settings AccessAlly Theme

-There are three menu locations in the AccessAlly Theme.
+There are three menu locations in the AccessAlly Theme and an option to set .
 You can find these under Appearance > Menus > Menu Settings.
 We’ll explore each below.

 1. PRIMARY NAVIGATION MENU